aliclark/coverpipedjs/README.md

  - counterintuitively this has lower latency than otherwise, because the TCP connection is already handshaked, so data can be sent immediately

-Combining pimemux and coverpipe into one utility would remove the duplicated length field, but is initially separate for clarity and extensibility.
+Combining muxpipe and coverpipe into one utility would remove the duplicated length field, but is initially separate for clarity and extensibility.

 Exit use-case